-Pawnbroking is a commonly misunderstood industry, and like many others, it has more than its fair share of negative stereotypes.
-While there’s a lot of talk about marketing in the pawn industry, there’s relatively little mention of public relations or media tactics.
-A well-developed marketing strategy must blend traditional, media, and digital tactics.
-Overlooking or shortchanging media or public relations strategy as part of your marketing can be a critical shortcoming.
+Pawnbroking is a commonly misunderstood industry, and like many others, it has plenty of negative stereotypes.
+While there’s always plenty of talk about marketing in the pawn industry, there’s relatively little mention of public relations or media tactics and the undeniable connection between media tactics and the legislative process.

-Attorney Stephen Buschmann shared, during his keynote at the Midwest Convention, even one constituent’s viewpoint can lead to sweeping laws that affect your business and the industry as a whole.
-A negative press exposure can be ruinous for any business, but especially for pawnbrokers whose industry is subject to over a dozen federal statutes in addition to state and local requirements.
+Attorney Stephen Buschmann shared, during his keynote at the 2019 Midwest Convention, even one constituent’s viewpoint can lead to sweeping laws that affect your business and the industry as a whole.

-PROMOTE AND PROTECT: Marketing is not limited to promoting your products and services, it must also protect your reputation.
-You owe it to your business to think beyond building buzz and instead work towards building a brand.
+Marketing is not limited to promoting your products and services, it must also protect your reputation and the reputation of your industry.

 You can take action by sharing content that helps promote understanding of the value that you and other pawnbrokers provide to your customers and the community.